 ISSS will assist you in bringing your spouse and children to the United States.
 The process includes requesting completion of forms I-20 or DS-2019, along with financial documentation.
 The process is very similar to when you obtained your visa, since your family will be required to apply for the F-2 or J-2 visa from the U.S. embassy in your home country.
 Please note that, due to immigration policy, ISSS is unable to provide documentation for family members other than your spouse or children.

 U.S. Citizenship and Immigration Services (USCIS) requires all international students in F-1 status to maintain full-time enrollment status throughout their program of study.
 Unless it is your first semester, you do not have to be enrolled in the summer.
 Summer is considered your official “vacation time” from school, so you may remain in the United States and not be enrolled.

 As an F-1 or J-1 student, you are allowed to work 20 hours a week on campus during fall and spring semesters and full time during the summer.
 If you want to work off campus, you will have to apply for permission and F-1s may not work off campus during the first nine months of a program of study.
-Comprehensive workshop sessions on Curricular Practical Training (CPT) and Optional Practical Training (OPT) are offered regularly by ISSS.
+Comprehensive workshop sessions on Curricular Practical Training (CPT) and Optional Practical Training (OPT) are offered online by ISSS.

 A social security number will only be issued with verification of an offer of employment.
 Information on how to apply for a social security number will be covered during orientation.
 Further information is also available on our SSN webpage.